istobarton/watto/README.md

 ## To Do
 * Update README
 * Documentation
-* Test on different machine

 ## Known Bugs
 * Testing broken by routing
+* Occassional rendering lag on router redirects/initial load - preloading would fix

 ## Nice to Have
 * ID's for routing per spaceship ('spaceship/')